 - If not the above, the work is completed when the notice of completion is given.

 - If the work is not carried out under a permit, then the work is completed on the date that practical completion is achieved.

-For specific home building work contract matters (contract variations, breach of contract, termination payments) the time limit for making a complaint is generally three years from when the contract was entered into or when the breach first occurred, whichever is later.
+For specific home building work contract matters (contract variations, breach of contract, termination payments) the time limit for making a complaint is generally three years from when the contract was entered into or from when the cause of dispute arose.